Department of Economics

 Attendance will be taken during each class.

 Students are expected to attend lectures.
 Of course, sometimes it is simply not possible.
-For this reason, students will be permitted eight (8) absences during the course of the semester.
+For this reason, students will be permitted six (6) absences during the course of the semester.
 This should provide ample flexibility for any conflicts that may arise.
 For this reason, there is no need to provide excuses for missed classes.

-For each absence in excess of eight, a point will be deducted from the students final grade.
-Long-term absences requiring over eight missed class periods should be discussed with the professor.
+For each absence in excess of six, a point will be deducted from the students final grade.
+Long-term absences requiring over six missed class periods should be discussed with the professor.
 In most instances, this will require retaking the class at a later date.

 Attendance at examinations is mandatory.
 There will be no opportunity for taking a make-up examination under any circumstance.
 Students who miss either examination will be assigned zero points.
 Any student missing an examination is encouraged to drop the course immediately.

-Week 3 Chapter 4 - Supply and Demand
+Chapter 2 - The Basics of Supply and Demand